MatthewJansen/Vectorized-Neural-Network/README.md

   Finally, based on the results from backpropagating the output, the new weights and biases of the neural network are computed and updated.

-(See documented discussion for a detailed description of the above list steps in this repo named 'NeuralNetwork.pdf') P.S.
-I will update this readme at a later stage.
+(See documented discussion for a detailed description of the above list steps in this repo named 'NeuralNetwork.pdf')
+Note:
+I will update this readme & return to this project at a later stage (more experience required from my end).